 Music Education

 The graduate sacred music program provides advanced training for church musicians from a wide variety of educational, professional, and denominational backgrounds.
 It is expected that applicants for this program will bring a thorough grounding of musical knowledge and significant experience in full- or part-time music ministry.
 The curriculum includes general as well as specialized courses in sacred music studies, theology, history, musicology, and applied skills.
-A fully online option, Sacred Music Practical Pedagogy, is also available.
+Sacred Music is offered in person or online; the Practical Pedagogy Track is offered online only.

 Undergraduate Students Taking Graduate Courses